 Below are the Division of Hospital Medicine's clinical programs and services:

 The members of the DHM faculty are the primary clinical and teaching attendings for the housestaff on the general medicine wards.
 Teams consist of 2nd and 3rd year residents, interns, 3rd year students, and subinterns.
 Daily rounds occur at the bedside each morning.
 Multidisciplinary rounds take place daily at 10am and teams meet throughout the day as needed to discuss patient care and for educational sessions.

 Attending Directed Service - ADS (Non-Teaching Service)

 Hospitalist attendings work with Nurse Practitioners (NPs) and Physician Assistants (PAs) to provide care for patients not covered by house staff.

 Each attending works with a PGY3 resident to provide medical consultation and pre-op evaluations for patients on non-medical services, including Surgery, Rehab, and Psychiatry.
 Residents receive a curriculum in core topics in Medical Consultation, including concise lectures and a key reading list to ensure they acquire the necessary knowledge and skills.

-This program partners a hospitalist attending with the Vascular attendings to ensure all medical comorbidities are managed optimally and in a timely manner.
-Co-Management replaces standard consultation by providing automatic attending input for each patient admitted to the Vascular Service.
-The program aims to reduce the rate of post-operative complications and decrease length of stay.
+DHM directs Co-Management programs with the Vascular, Surgical-Oncology, and ENT Services.
+These programs partners hospitalist attending with surgical attendings to ensure all medical comorbidities are managed optimally and in a timely manner.
+Co-Management replaces standard consultation by providing automatic attending input for each patient admitted to the surgical service.
+The program aims to reduce the rate of post-operative complications and improve the efficiency of care.